pangeo-data/climpred/README.rst

 .. note::
   We are actively looking for new contributors for climpred!
 Riley moved to McKinsey's Climate Analytics team.
-Aaron is finishing his PhD in Hamberg, Germany, but will stay in academia.
+Aaron is finishing his PhD in Hamburg, Germany, but will stay in academia.
   We especially hope for python enthusiasts from seasonal, subseasonal or weather prediction community.
 In our past coding journey, collaborative coding, feedbacking